 Welcome to the CCJVS

-Founded in 1997 as the Centre for Criminal Justice (CCJ), the centre was rebranded as the Centre for Crime, Justice and Victim Studies (CCJVS) in 2015 in recognition of its significant research strengths in the area of victims’ rights.
-The centre is directed by Dr Susan Leahy, senior lecturer in law at UL.
+Originally founded as the Centre for Criminal Justice (CCJ), the centre was rebranded as the Centre for Crime, Justice and Victim Studies (CCJVS) in 2015 in recognition of its significant research strengths in the area of victims’ rights.

 Centre members are actively engaged in high-quality, funded national and international research projects across these key areas.

-They are also heavily involved in the development of law and policy, with members regularly making contributions to law reform debates as well as providing training and development opportunities for criminal justice stakeholders.
-For example, the training programmes for An Garda Síochána is accredited by the School of Law, with CCJVS members sitting on the quality assurance board for Garda training programmes.
+The CCJVS is also heavily involved in the development of Irish criminal justice law and policy, with members regularly making contributions to law reform debates as well as providing training and development opportunities for criminal justice stakeholders.
+For example, the training programme for An Garda Síochána is accredited by the School of Law, with CCJVS members sitting on the quality assurance board for Garda training programmes.

 For further details on the work of the centre and/or queries about getting involved in our work, please contact Dr Susan Leahy at susan.leahy@ul.ie or ccjvs@ul.ie